-Q. 1a.
+1a.
 How did you come to be picked for the first contingent which went to France?

-A. The next thing of excitement that occurred was that General Pershing arrived, headed for Europe.
-I found out that he had asked for my services -- he did not do it personally but his Chief of Staff did -- his new Chief of Staff, General Harbord -- but when General Pershing found that I was with General Bell he had them to drop the request and, therefore, I didn't go, though I didn't know it at that time.
+The next thing of excitement that occurred was that General Pershing arrived, headed for Europe.
+I found out that he had asked for my services.
+He didn't do it personally, but his chief of staff did-his new chief of staff, General Harbord.
+But when General Pershing found that I was with General Bell, he had them drop the request and, therefore, I didn't go, though I didn't know of it at that time.

-Q. 1b.
+1b.
 What was your impression of General Pershing on your first meeting with him?

-A. General Pershing arrived in civilian clothes and straw hat.
-We put him on a ferryboat at Governors Island at a secluded dock and sent him over to the Baltic which he boarded for his trip to Europe.
+General Pershing arrived in civilian clothes and straw hat.
+We put him on the ferryboat at Governors Island at a secluded dock and sent him over to the Baltic which he boarded for his trip to Europe [May 28, 1917].

-A. 1a.
-Then I received a telegram that my services were requested by General Sibert, the man who had built the Gatun Dam, the man whose camp I had been required to inspect out into Del Monte, California.
+Then I received a telegram that my services were requested by General Sibert, the man who had built the Gatun Dam, the man whose camp I had been required to inspect out in Del Monte, California.
 He had asked for me to go and I was to report to him.
-Actually I didn't find him where they told me to report to him and he came in on a train later.
-He had paused long enough to get married, which had mixed up the appointments, and as I had the only desk around the neighborhood he made my desk, my services, the headquarters for troops just coming in to go to Europe in the first convoy which was to be the First Division.
-They had called on the training camp I think each camp was to send two hundred candidates, let's say -- I don't know whether it was twenty-five or two hundred, but anyway it was a very small number, and these were to be the needed second lieutenants for this first unit which had very low officer strength and we wanted to go with full war strength, and all of these lieutenants were directed to report to me at Governors Island.
-So these fine looking young men -- the pick of about 2% of twenty-five hundred from each selection -- and they were perfectly splendid looking men.
-I remember the first ten that came in -- every one of them had gotten married the minute they got the note and they came to New York and reported to my desk and I gave them directions as to when to report back to me because their unit was not sailing yet -- and I was going to sail with it -which gave them two or three days of liberty in New York with their brides.
+Actually, I didn't find him where they told me to report to him, and he came in on a train later.
+He had paused long enough to get married, which had mixed up the appointments, and as I had the only desk around the neighborhood, he made my desk, my services, the headquarters for troops just coming in to go to Europe in the first convoy, which was to be the First Division.

+They had called on the training camps.
+I think each camp was to send two hundred candidates, let's say-I don't know whether it was twenty-five or two hundred, but anyway a very small number-and these were to be the needed second lieutenants for this first unit which had very low officer strength, and we wanted to go with full war strength.
+All of these lieutenants were directed to report to me at Governors Island, these fine looking young men, the pick (about 2 percent of twenty-five hundred from each selection) and they were perfectly splendid looking men.

+I remember the first ten that came in.
+Every one of them had gotten married the minute they got the note.
+They came to New York and reported to my desk, and I gave them directions as to when to report back to me because their unit was not sailing yet-and I was going to sail with it-which gave them two or three days of liberty in New York with their brides.
 Of the ten I lost track of two.
 The other eight, every one was killed in the First Division.
 I might say they all had their brides with them when they came to Governors Island.